PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 const_cast const_cast const_function_cast

-[Caution] The dynamic_cast operator on real device
+[Caution] The dynamic_cast operator on handset device

 Although the ARM compiler replaces the dynamic_cast with the type cast operator of C language, there is no guarantee that a type will downcast to the correct type.